 Welcome to the Libraries' Guide to numerical data!
 This guide is designed to help you find data that you can use in your classes and your research.
-If this guide does not have the information you are looking for, don't hesitate to email firstname.lastname@example.org and we will be happy to help you find what you are looking for.
+If this guide does not have the information you are looking for, don't hesitate to email email@example.com for help.

-Recently I've met some people who use the terms "data" and "statistics" interchangeably.
-But while they are both numeric, they mean different things to researchers and the world of academia.
+Some people use the terms "data" and "statistics" interchangeably.
+While they are both numeric, they mean different things to researchers and the world of academia.

 Data is raw, unadulterated information